chriskyfung/amp-affiliately-jekyll-theme/_posts/2021-07-30-front-matter.md

 ### Remove Box Shadow from Featured Image

-If you want to remove the shadow of the featured image on the post page, append the following class to the `image` variable, _e.g._
+If you want to remove the shadow of the featured image on a post, append the following class to the `image` variable, _e.g._

 ```yaml
 image: